Private Pilot Privileges And Limitations

 Privileges of a Private Pilot Certificate

 The private pilot certificate offers a range of privileges, allowing for a significant degree of freedom in flight.
-However, it's crucial to remember that these privileges are always subject to the limitations discussed later.
+Still, it's crucial to remember that these privileges are always subject to the limitations discussed later.
 Key privileges include:

 • Carrying Property: The transportation of personal property is permitted.
 This is often useful for personal travel, especially when dealing with larger or bulky items.